Seven News: Melbourne

 The 7NEWS Melbourne control room during transmission of an evening bulletin.

-Seven News Melbourne is directed by Chris Salter and presented by Peter Mitchell on weeknights and Mike Amor and Karina Carvalho on weekends from Melbourne Quarter Tower, located at Collins Street, Docklands.
+Seven News Melbourne is directed by Chris Salter and presented by Peter Mitchell from Monday to Thursday and Mike Amor and Karina Carvalho from Friday to Sunday from Melbourne Quarter Tower, located at Collins Street, Docklands.
 Sport is presented by Rebecca Maddern on weeknights and Theo Doropoulos on weekends.
 Weather is presented by certified meteorologist Jane Bunn on weeknights and Tyra Stowers on weekends.

 Peter Mitchell previously held the role of weekend presenter for Seven Nightly News between 1987 and 2000 when he replaced the short-lived presenting duo of David Johnston and Anne Fulwood as weeknight presenter.
 Jennifer Keyte was appointed as weeknight presenter in 1990, becoming Australia's first solo female primetime commercial news presenter.
 In a network reshuffle in 1996, Keyte terminated her employment after the Seven Network attempted to pair her with David Johnston, who went to present solo for three years.
 She returned in 2003, assuming the role as weekend presenter, succeeding Jennifer Adams.

 In May 2018, Network Ten announced that Jennifer Keyte would join the network to present Ten Eyewitness News Melbourne replacing Stephen Quartermain.
 In August 2018, it was announced that Mike Amor will move back to Australia after 17 years as United States Bureau Chief to replace Keyte.

 Following decades of coming third in television ratings to Nine News Melbourne and 10 News Melbourne (previously 10 News First, Ten Eyewitness News, Ten News at Five, Ten Evening News and Ten News: First at Five), Seven News Melbourne went into a tight contest to win the ratings battle in 2005.
 Seven News overtook the rival Nine bulletin in the ratings in 2007.
 This was subsequently followed by a series of advertisements and promos which have touted Seven News Melbourne as Melbourne's New #1 and Nine altering their promotions to simply say Melbourne's Best News – a throwback to the 1980s when National Nine News Melbourne was being beaten in the ratings by ATV-10's Ten Eyewitness News.
 As of 2011, Seven has lost its ratings lead at 6 to 9 pm.